tind/guide/docs/librarian/create-rss-feed.rst

 Please check out :ref:`manage-baskets` for how to add content to a basket.

-For both personal and public basket, a new RSS feed is created by selecting "RSS" in the menu for export formats.
+For personal basket, a new RSS feed is created by selecting "RSS" in the menu for export formats.

 |tag-cloud for document cre-rss/001|